Fun Features

 Concessions

 There's so much to choose when it comes to the wide selection of food and beverages at Citizens Bank Park.
 Fans can enjoy traditional ballpark fare, as well as plenty of foods with Philadelphia flavor.
-Fans can also enjoy a variety of healthier and gluten-free food options - just another reason why the home of the Phillies has been rated one of the best ballparks in the country!
+There's also a variety of healthier and gluten-free food options - just another reason why the home of the Phillies has been rated one of the best ballparks in the country!

-Food and beverages are available throughout Citizens Bank Park at permanent locations, numerous portable stands and two restaurants.
 All concession areas are wheelchair accessible.
-The concessionaire is a joint venture involving Aramark, the Phillies and World Wide Concessions.
+The concessionaire is a joint venture involving Aramark Sports + Entertainment, the Phillies and World Wide Concessions.

 Concourses